iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> It didn't even notify me when I was in close contact with someone who had tested positive<br> :date: __2021-06-03 18:58:04__

 > This app was supposed to be a tool to get us out of lockdown faster.
 Turns out it was just a publicity stunt by the Scottish Government.
 No point in having it draining my battery and slowing down my phone when we're not allowed go anywhere.<br> :date: __2021-05-29 09:26:48__